Statement (album): Music and lyrics

-Statement combines rap vocals with singing, and is regarded as a rap metal album.
+Statement is considered by Loudwire to be a stylistically typical release in the nu metal genre.
+The album combines rap vocals with singing, and is regarded as a rap metal album.
 According to Alex Henderson of AllMusic: "Nonpoint's Statement very much reflects a time when metalheads grew up being obsessed with hip-hop.
 Most of the CD is forceful, abrasive rap-metal along the lines of (hed)p.e., Korn, and Limp Bizkit."
 The track "Orgullo" is rapped in Spanish.

 Critical reception

 Alex Henderson of AllMusic wrote: "Nonpoint won't win any awards for innovation.
 But despite its limitations and its derivative nature, Statement gives listeners an exhilarating dose of rap-metal bombast."
+Loudwire ranked it at #47 on its list of the top 50 nu-metal albums of all time: "Where this album fails to stand out sonically, it sure does make up for with an impressive vocal performance by frontman Elias Soriano. [...]
+Genuine fans of metal and rap alike, Nonpoint made something rock solid with their major label debut.

 Track listing

 The song "Orgullo" translates to "Pride"; it's about Soriano and Rivera's Puerto Rican Heritage.
 It originally appeared on the band's 1996 demo Generate.

 The song "Tribute" is a cover of sorts.
 It mashes up Children's Story by Slick Rick, Woo-Hah by Busta Rhymes, and Method Man by the Wu-Tang Clan.
 Guest vocals provided by Grimm of Darwin's Waiting Room.